One in every three cancers diagnosed is a skin cancer

 4 Eligibility for portability through the Continuation of Insurance with Premium Payment provision may be subject to certain eligibility requirements and limitations.
 For more information, contact your MetLife representative.

 The MetLife Cancer Insurance plan is based on the MetLife Critical Illness Insurance (CII) policy.
-MetLife Cancer Insurance includes only the Covered Conditions of Full Benefit Cancer and Partial Benefit Cancer.
+MetLife Cancer Insurance includes only the Cancer Covered Conditions.

 MetLife's Critical Illness Insurance is not intended to be a substitute for Medical Coverage providing benefits for medical treatment, including hospital, surgical and medical expenses.
 MetLife's Critical Illness Insurance does not provide reimbursement for such expenses.